diznavis/Diznavis/README.md

 Notes:
 FFBE-Macro.au3 is the main brains of the script.
 FastTMFarm.au3 is called by FFBE-Macro, it should not be operated on its own.
 It allows the script to continue to know what is going on while TM farming - it doesn't have to interrupt what it is doing to do the clicking.

+Getting Started:
+Set up a 64-bit computer, 768x1366 resolution or better install memu and tesseract set memu to use 576x1024 resolution (critical)
+Get your FFBE account working on Memu (must use amazon version at this time) Recommend turning off all extra visual effects
+Place FFBE icon in the top right of the first line of icon on the main home screen in memu create C:\FFBE Macro and unzip the zip file into that folder create C:\FFBE and place the FFBE.ini file there
+Edit FFBE.ini with any changes you need to make
+Create a shortcut to C:\FFBE Macro\FFBE-Macro.exe on the desktop.
+You'll also want one in the startup folder once you have everything working
+Test, hopefully everything is working for you